grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (### Hemi and Cassandra in navigation talking about what it takes to be a submariner)

 [//]: # (5 am: night 1, run to Stilt City)
-In the very early hours of the morning, Hemi found Cassandra in the navigation and sonar compartment, listening intently to the headphones with her eyes closed.
+In the early hours of the morning, Hemi found Cassandra in the navigation and sonar compartment, listening intently to the headphones with her eyes closed.

 Hemi tapped her on the shoulder, and she jumped a little before smiling when she saw it was him and pulling back an earpiece.